-Flow monitoring of the Horseshoe Bend drainage continued throughout 2010.
+Flow monitoring of the Horseshoe Bend drainage continued throughout 2012.
 As discussed in previous reports, the 90° V-notch weir was relocated upstream in the HSB drainage to accommodate infrastructure changes associated with the water-treatment plant construction.
 Construction activities affected flow monitoring at times from April through October 2002, however, there have been no major disruptions of monitoring activities since then.
 Ice build-up on the holding pond and bio-fouling of the transducer used to measure flow are ongoing problems associated with monitoring at this site.
 However, more frequent site visits to clean the transducer and note gauge height readings have helped to minimize problems.
 During portions of late 2007, backwater conditions occurred periodically from a buildup of iron-hydroxide inside the influent pond inlet pipe that may have produced erroneous high flow measurements at the weir.
-The 2008 average daily flow rate was 3,261 gpm, an increase of almost 500 gpm from 2006 year.
-The 2008 average daily flow rate was 3,261 gpm, a decrease of 36 gpm, while the 2009 average daily flow rate was 3,111, a decrease of 83 gpm.
-A total of 1.72 billion gallons of water flowed through this site in 2010 for treatment in the HSB water treatment plant.
-Figure 2-43 shows the daily average flow rate from July 2000 through December 2010.
+The 2007 average daily flow rate was 3,297 gpm, an increase of almost 500 gpm from 2006 year.
+The 2012 average daily flow rate was 3,589, an increase of 203 gpm from the prior year.
+A total of 1.89 billion gallons of water flowed through this site in 2012 for treatment in the HSB water treatment plant.
+Figure 2-46 shows the daily average flow rate from July 2000 through December 2012.